RedHatRanger/RHCE9Vagrant/rhce-practice-questions/09_hwreport_yml.md

 Instructions:

 9. Collect a hardware report using a playbook on all nodes.
-  i)   Download "hwreport.txt" from the url "http://content.example.com/hwreport.txt and save it under /root. ii)  If there is no information it should show "NONE" iii) The name of the laybook should be "hwreport.yml"
+  i)   Download "hwreport.txt" from the url "http://content.example.com/hwreport.txt" and save it under /root. ii)  If there is no information it should show "NONE" iii) The name of the laybook should be "hwreport.yml"

+                                    *** NOTE ***:
-NOTE: For this example we will download the file from: https://raw.githubusercontent.com/RedHatRanger/RHCE9Vagrant/main/rhce-practice-questions/golden_files/hwreport.txt
+For this example we will download the file from: https://raw.githubusercontent.com/RedHatRanger/RHCE9Vagrant/main/rhce-practice-questions/golden_files/hwreport.txt

 /root/hwreport.txt should have content with node information as key=value